antoniivanov/github-jira-sync/design.md

 - Jira API
 - Scheduled jobs using cron or similar scheduler (possibly Super Collider Data Jobs)

-The application will consist of three main components:
+The application will consist of those main components:

 1. GitHub Issue Connection to interact with the GitHub repository and retrieve relevant issue data.
 2. Jira Issue Connection to interact with the Jira project and retrieve relevant issue data.